jcoffa/ObsiDnD/README.md

 #### Unsure?
 Ask!

 - I am doing my best to "save you from yourselves" a little bit here.
 That's why there's commands to [make new notes](#making-a-new-note), and templates to ensure we're all consistent.
-- If you are confused or worried whether, just ping Joseph!
+- If you are confused or worried whether you're not doing something correctly or not, just ping Joseph!

 ### Useful Hotkeys and Commands